keiran-rowell/keiran-rowell.github.io/_posts/2026-03-01-fire-and-brimestone.md

 Smog on the front page of *The New York Times*, photo by Neal Boenzi, November 25, **1966**.
 {:.figcaption}

 > Such yellow sullen smokes make their own element.
-They will not rise, but trundled around the globe.
+They will not rise, but trundle around the globe.
 Choking the aged and the meek, the weak...

 --- *Fever 103°*, Sylvia Plath, **1963**